ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-now.md

 Focus on: THE VASTNESS OF NOW

 One day, I imagine that I shall design a watch.
 I have always had a passion for watches, and a special relationship with time itself.
-I suppose many of us Type-As do, as the awareness of time -- precious time, used time, wasted time -- tick continuously in our mind.
+I suppose many of us Type-As do, as the awareness of time -- precious time, used time, wasted time -- ticks continuously in our mind.

 My imagined watch will be a wonderful timepiece that will never need winding, charging, or batteries replaced.